microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness-post-appointments.md

 ## Request body
 In the request body, supply a JSON representation of [bookingAppointment](../resources/bookingappointment.md) object.

-> [!IMPORTANT]
-> If maximumAttedeesCount of the service is greater than 1:
+If maximumAttedeesCount of the service is greater than 1:

 - Make sure that the customers exist in the Booking Calendar.
 If they don’t, create using the create Customer API.